chriscdn/RHMarkdownLabel/README.md

 ## Installation

 [CocoaPods](https://cocoapods.org/) makes it easy to install to your project.
+Edit your `Podfile` and add:

+	pod 'RHMarkdownLabel'

 ## Handling Links